Careers for Agriculture Majors

 Private/Nonprofit Organizations vs. Government Agencies

 Within a private/nonprofit organization, there are a number of agricultural careers for international students.
-This could include being a technical advisor, animal breeder, golf course landscaper, writer, program officer, researcher, trail builder, community nutritionist or natural resource manager to name a few.
+This could include working as a technical advisor, animal breeder, golf course landscaper, writer, program officer, researcher, trail builder, community nutritionist or natural resource manager to name a few.
 Educational institutions are also under the private and nonprofit organizations list of careers for agricultural majors.

 Government agencies include the United States Department of Agriculture (USDA).
 There is a Department of Agriculture in most, if not all, countries in the world.
 An international student could work for GAFSP.
 GAFSP stands for Global Agriculture and Food Security Program.
 This program helps countries all over the world improve the quality and quantity of food production.
 Pledges made by the G20 in Pittsburgh, Pennsylvania assist in the implementation of agriculture in countries of need.
 This started in September 2009.
 The GAFSP objective is to, “address the underfunding of country and regional agriculture and food security strategic investment plans already being developed by countries in consultation with donors and other stakeholders at the country-level”.